charafmrah/network-intrusion-detection/presentaion.md

 ### Key Insights

-- The Random Forest model has the best performance with an accuracy of 99.5%.
+- The Random Forest model has the best performance with an accuracy of 99.5% and a false negative rate of 0.004%.

+- Logistic Regression might be overfitting the data.

 - The Support Vector Machine model has the worst performance with an accuracy of 91%.